nichoth/pull-stream-spec/readme.md

 # pull stream spec
 What is a pull stream?

-The source stream takes two params: abort and cb.
+The source stream

-It calls the cb with two params: `(end, value)`.
-The source stream has a contract: if it is passed a truthy `abort` param, it must call the callback with a truthy `end` param.
-It must not call the callback more than once (before it has been called again).
+* if it is passed a truthy `abort` param, it must call the callback with a truthy `end` param
+* It must not call the callback more than once (before it has been called again)

-The sink takes a source stream and calls it with a cb and an `abort` param.
+The sink stream

-The cb gets passed `end` and `data` params from the source stream.
-If the callback gets a truthy `end` param, it must not call source again.
+* If the callback gets a truthy `end` param, it must not call source again
-If `end` is falsy, the cb can call source again, which signals that the sink is ready for more data.
-It should call the source with a truthy `abort` if the sink can no longer consume data.
-It also must not call the source multiple times before getting a callback.
+* It must not call the source multiple times before getting a callback

-Both sources and sinks should work whether they are called synchronously or not.
+Both sources and sinks should work whether they are called synchronously or asynchronously.

 ## install